don-smith/ssb-tutorial/README.md

 # Unplaced tutorial notes

 I'll end up putting this content somewhere.
 For now it's here.

-## Public keys getting recreated

-Anytime a container is recreated (explictly deleted with `docker rm` or going back and forth between debug mode) the node public key IDs is recreated, which will break connections between it and other nodes.
-I'm hoping if I can redirect where scuttlebot saves its keys, I can point them to `/shared` so it will use the ones initially created.

 ## Debugging the server process